-Property, plant, and equipment are stated at cost less accumulated depreciation.
-Depreciation and amortization are computed using the straight-line method based on the lesser of estimated useful lives of the related assets ranging from 3-39 years or lease terms.
+Property, Plant and Equipment consists of laboratory equipment, computer equipment and office furniture and are stated at cost, less accumulated depreciation.
+Depreciation and amortization are computed using the straight-line method based on the lesser of estimated useful lives of the related assets ranging from 3 to 39 years or lease terms.
 Lab equipment items have depreciable lives of five years, furniture items have depreciable lives of 5 to 7 years, and computer equipment items have depreciable lives of 3 years.
 Repairs and maintenance costs are charged to expense as incurred.
 Upon sale or retirement of property, plant and equipment, the related cost and accumulated depreciation are removed from the accounts and any gain or loss is reflected in the consolidated financial statements.

-Intangible Assets (Other than Goodwill)
+Finite-Lived Intangible Assets (Other than Goodwill)

 Intangible assets with finite useful lives are amortized over their estimated useful lives primarily on a straight-line basis.
-Intangible assets with finite useful lives are reviewed for impairment when facts or circumstances suggest that the carrying value of these assets may not be recoverable.
+Intangible assets with finite useful lives are reviewed ally for impairment or when facts or circumstances suggest that the carrying value of these assets may not be recoverable.